 Meet Bravocados Tofino, a mouth-watering vegetarian restaurant and our latest featured business at Tailor Brands!

 Bravocados was brought to life by couple Sharie and Colin, and it has flourished with the help of their incredible Chef Dave.
-With an ethically-conscious menu and an adorable Tailor Brands logo to boot, we knew this had to be the next business to put under the spotlight.
+With an ethically-conscious menu and an adorable Tailor Brands logo to boot, one of many restaurant logos made by our online logo maker, we knew this had to be the next business to put under the spotlight.

 This entrepreneurial pair have a string of achievements under their belts, from being in the final stages of opening a second restaurant to Sharie’s simultaneous appointment as the mayor of their city.
 To find out how they manage to balance it all while running a successful restaurant, read on for the full interview!

 A. Sharie and I met working at a restaurant in Victoria about 12 years ago.
 We moved to Port Alberni, Sharie’s hometown, in 2010, and got married shortly after.
 We have 4 young children and are active members of our community.
 We love Tofino and jumped on an opportunity to open a business there, Bravocados, last year.

 Q. How has your partnership with one another impacted the way Bravocados has developed?